bcheung98/nba-team-builder/README.md

 - Add players to my team
 - View more information about players on a separate page by clicking on them

 The API we are using will be our own JSON server of NBA players.
+The user's team will be stored on a separate JSON server.

 # Getting Started with Create React App